latestchatty/chromeshack/utils/TESTING.md

 This list of links is for testing complex script interactions in Chrome Shack with the Shacknews Chatty.

-NOTE: If you need to test mounted React components you can use `npx react-devtools` when building with `npm run build:dev`.

 WARNING!
 These links can contain NSFW links or adult content.
 You've been warned.

 -   Media-Embedder: